The Tender Bar, Anthem and award-winning brisket

 Watch

 A coming-of-age film directed by George Clooney, The Tender Bar follows J.R.
-Moehinger who seeks paternal support in his Uncle Charlie after his father disappears shortly after his birth.
+Moehinger who, following his father's disappearance shortly after J.R.'s birth, seeks paternal support from his Uncle Charlie.
 A charismatic bar owner, Uncle Charlie introduces J.R. to the bar’s fascinating regulars.

 Read